jamesgray0353/CIRCLE-AI/README.md

 2. **Import Notebooks:**
    - Upload the provided notebooks and necessary data files to your Databricks environment.

+3. **Run Notebooks:**
+   - Run notebooks including filtering, classification, material extraction and visualisation (as shown in the workflow above).

 ## Usage

 - **Interactive Dashboard:**